woodssss/Generative-downsscaling-PDE-solvers/README.md

 ```
 python gen_P_2d.py -ns 200 -nex 40 -nx 16 -m 8 -d1 -0.0005 -d2 1 -alp 1.6 -tau 7 -flg 1 -seed 9
 ````
+- Bullet list
 The above code generates 200 data tuples {a_k, u_k^c, u_k^f}.
 The coarse mesh grid size is 16 by 16 and the fine mesh grid size is 128 by 128 (8 times superresolution: 16 times 8=128).
 The diffusion parameter d1 is set to be -0.0005 and the reaction coefficient d2 is set to be 1.
 The source term a is sampled from Gaussian random field N(0, (-\Delta + \tau^2 I)^{-alpha}), where alpha and tau are set to be 1.6 and 7 respectively.
 ### Model training and prediction
 The configuration (network architecture, training strategies, etc) of the diffusion model and the FNO are defined in the config_2D.py
 #### Train DDPM